Pearl (Steven Universe): Development and casting

-Character
+Role in Steven Universe

 Alongside Garnet, Amethyst and protagonist Steven, Pearl is one of the Crystal Gems, a group of Gems that protect humanity and the Earth from danger.
 Pearl has been described as "intense [and] with a laser focus".

 In Gem culture, Pearls are said to be "made-to-order servants" who serve higher-class Gems.
 Due to their status as simple servants meant for "standing around and looking nice and holding your stuff", they are seen as status symbols.
 Pearl displays a strong inferiority complex and self-esteem issues stemming from the fact that she was created to be a servant; she values her independence but sometimes has trouble learning not to feel subordinate to others.
 Despite her struggles, Pearl learned to fight and became a formidable swordfighter.
 She can also summon a spear from the gemstone in her forehead.

 The fifth-season episode "A Single Pale Rose" reveals that Pearl was originally the servant of Pink Diamond, a Gem leader who eventually gave up her status to become Rose Quartz, the leader of the Crystal Gems.
 Although Rose encouraged Pearl's independence, Pearl never lost her devotion to Rose, which included romantic attraction, even after Rose "gave up her physical form" to allow Steven to be born.
 According to Vrai Kaiser of The Mary Sue, Pearl deals with severe unresolved grief, coupled with deep-seated issues with self-worth, resulting in her falling prey to "powerful, impulsive emotions" whenever Rose is mentioned.
 Naith Payton of PinkNews described Pearl's devotion to Rose as "unhealthy and obsessive".
 Pearl works to correct these issues, and the show is written in a way that allows watchers to sympathize with her.

 Reception

 Ben Bertoli of Kotaku stated that Pearl is a character that a viewer may dislike at the start of the series, but that she becomes more relatable as the story continues and the viewer learns more about her.
 Sara Goodwin of The Mary Sue even described her as "the most human" of the Gems because of how she struggles with "bitterness, thoughts of inadequacy, and jealousy".
 Though she stated that Pearl can often be "insufferable", Goodwin likes the character for her humanity and hard work.

 In 2014, Deedee Magno won a Behind the Voice Actor Award, in the category "Best Female Lead Vocal Performance in a Television Series - Comedy/Musical", for her portrayal of Pearl.

-Pearl was very positively received for being a lesbian character in an animated series, following a pattern of LGBT themes in children's animated series such as Adventure Time and The Legend of Korra.
+Pearl was positively received for being a lesbian character in an animated series, following a pattern of LGBT themes in children's animated series such as Adventure Time and The Legend of Korra.
 The Mary Sue praised the show for not falling into the "psycho lesbian" trope, which "often casts queer women as [...] predators of would-be heterosexuals", even in its depiction of Pearl's jealousy when Rose shows interest in a male character in flashbacks.